- ICH GCP

 Multimodal approaches have been described to treat POI; among them, the early consumption of coffee showed a substantial benefit after colorectal and gynecologic surgery.

-The objective of this randomised placebo-controlled trial is to investigate whether early coffee consumption can accelerate the recovery of bowel function after open pancreaticoduodenectomy.
+The objective of this randomised trial is to investigate whether early coffee consumption can accelerate the recovery of bowel function after open pancreaticoduodenectomy.

 Study Type